stevenluo23/java-pos-program/README.md

 # The Four Pillars of Object Oriented Programming
 This program was refactored to reflect the four pillars of object oriented programming.
-I used ChatGPT to help make part of the program, but most of the work involving the four pillars of OOP were implemented by me.
+I used ChatGPT to help refactor parts of the program, but most of the work involving the four pillars of OOP were implemented by me.

 ## Introduction
 This program is a text/console based point-of-sale